christianhg/brummefar.dk/src/pages/immutable-javascript.md

 ## How to achieve immutability

 As it happens, it is possible to do any array operation in an immutable fashion using native JavaScript.
-In the case of appending a value to an array, this can be obtained using my favorite ES2015 feature, the [spread operator](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Spread_operator):
+In the case of appending an entry to an array, this can be obtained using my favorite ES2015 feature, the [spread operator](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Spread_operator):

 ```js
 const odd = [1, 3, 5, 7]; // <-- eew, necessary ; before [